 - What can I find at Pi and More?
 We always have talks and workshops at Pi and More.
-During the bigger events - usually those at the University of Trier - we also have a large project exhibition.
+During the bigger events we also have a large project exhibition.
 We try to make sure that the topics cover experts and beginners alike.

 - Who organizes Pi and More?
-Pi and More is organized by the support association CMD - Computer, Menschen, Dinge e.V. plus other parties, such as the group for system software and distributed systems (Prof. Sturm), information security and cryptography (Prof. Küsters) and student associations.
-Main organizer is always the CMD e.V.
-All organizers and team members work on a voluntary basis.
+Pi and More is organized by the support association CMD - Computer, Menschen, Dinge e.V. plus local organizers at the universities.

 - Is Pi and More only for students?
 No!
 While we are rooted at the University of Trier, Pi and More is an event for everybody: Makers and Professionals, Beginners and Experts, Students, Teachers and everybody else alike.

 - Where can I find information about the next Pi and More?
-Here!
-Or, to be precise, see "next event" on this web site.
-We collect all information about the next event there.
+Right here!
 If you sign up for the newsletter, you will also get an email with the latest information as soon as possible.

 - Where does Pi and More take place?
 Pi and More was created at the University of Trier.
-Therefore, every "odd" event is held there.
-The "even" events are held (in a smaller form) at various partner universities.
-Pi and More 2 was held at the Trier University of Applied Sciences, Pi and More 4 was held at the University of Luxembourg and Pi and More 6 was held at HTW Saar.
+Therefore, every second event is held there.
+The other events are held at various partner universities.

 Registration, Visit, Venue, and Entrance

 - What is the entrance fee?
-Pi and More is for free!
+Pi and More is free!